Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Introduction

-The use of numerical simulations, and more precisely dark-matter (DM) $N$-body simulations \citep{hockney1981computer} have been widely used in cosmology to study large-scale structures beyond analytical methods.
-A lot of work has been done to develop optimised $N$-body codes \citep{kravtsov1997ART,couchman1991mesh, knebe2001MLAPM, teyssier2002cosmological, o'shea2004introducing,springel2005cosmological,bryan2014enzo,aubert2015emma,garrison2021abacus} which allow us to have access to good spatial resolution (small scales) and beat cosmic variance (large scales), while limiting shot noise.
-Cosmological $N$-body simulations run on super-computers and use HPC techniques, so that today the largest numerical simulations reach trillions of DM particles \citep{potter2017pkdgrav3,heitman2019outerrim,ishiyama2021uchuu}.
+Numerical simulations and, more precisely, dark-matter (DM) $N$-body simulations \citep{hockney1981computer} have been widely used in cosmology to study the large-scale structure of the Universe beyond analytical methods.
+A lot of work has been done to develop optimised $N$-body codes \citep{kravtsov1997ART,couchman1991mesh, knebe2001MLAPM, teyssier2002cosmological,springel2005cosmological,bryan2014enzo,aubert2015emma,garrison2021abacus} which allow us to have access to good spatial resolution (small scales) and beat cosmic variance (large scales), while limiting shot noise.
+Cosmological $N$-body simulations run on supercomputers and use high-performance computing (HPC) techniques, so that today the largest numerical simulations reach trillions of DM particles \citep{potter2017pkdgrav3,heitman2019outerrim,ishiyama2021uchuu}.

 $N$-body simulations compute the evolution of the matter density field from initial perturbations at high redshift up to now.
-However, it is not sufficient to accurately model what we actually observe as one still needs to construct past light-cones for some given observers and compute the trajectory of light.
-This was usually done through the multiple lens formalism \citep{blandford1986fermat}, and ray-tracing post-processing tools have been developed mostly to model the effect of gravitational lensing \citep{fluke1999raybundle,jain2000raytracing, fosalba2008onion, hilbert2009raytracing, giocoli2015disentangling, fabbian2018cmb,gouin2019weak}.
+However, it is not sufficient to accurately model what we actually observe as one still needs to construct past light cones for some given observers and compute the trajectory of light.
+This is usually done through the multiple lens formalism \citep{blandford1986fermat}, and ray-tracing post-processing tools have been developed mostly to model the effect of gravitational lensing \citep{fluke1999raybundle,jain2000raytracing, fosalba2008onion, hilbert2009raytracing, metcalf2014glamer,giocoli2015disentangling, fabbian2018cmb,gouin2019weak}.
 However, these methods often compute the lens equation on 2D planes and rely on multiple approximations.
-Alternatively, several authors have developed ray-tracing algorithms which instead directly compute the geodesic equations in 3D \citep{killedar2012gravitational,barreira2016ray}, however the applications are still restricted to gravitational lensing.
+Alternatively, several authors have developed ray-tracing algorithms which instead directly compute the geodesic equations in 3D; however the applications are usually still restricted to gravitational lensing \citep{killedar2012gravitational,barreira2016ray} or distance measurements \citep{koksbang2015methods,giblin2016observable}.